Skip to content

 Reset Config#

-If some setting is not working and prevents a program start, you can also edit the config file manually.
+There are also backups of the config file before migration, located at ~/cb_backup/ with the version number before this specific migration.
 The config file is located at ~/CocktailBerry/custom_config.yaml.
 You can open it with any text editor.
 Or just use the terminal:

 cd ~/CocktailBerry